OleMussmann/Nix-Package-Search/README.md

 `cargo test`

 Refreshing the cache needs a working internet connection and might take a while.
 These tests are by default disabled.
-Run them with
+Include them with

-`cargo test -- --ignored`
+`cargo test -- --include-ignored`

 Use `tarpaulin` to check for code coverage.
-Make sure to run the `--ignored` tests and include the integration tests with `--follow-exec`.
+Make sure to `--include-ignored` tests and include the integration tests with `--follow-exec`.
 This can take a long time.
-Run the check with
+To generate a HTML report, run the check with

-`cargo tarpaulin --out Html --follow-exec --ignored`
+`cargo-tarpaulin --verbose --all-features --workspace --timeout 360 --out Html --follow-exec -- --include-ignored`

 ## Contributing